 The cy pres amount will be in the form of 50 percent General Purpose Vouchers and 50 percent Specific Category Software Vouchers.
-The vouchers can be redeemed for a variety of goods and services, as described in the Frequently Asked Questions.
+The vouchers can be redeemed for a variety of goods and services, as described in the CDE Ed Tech Frequently Asked Questions Web page.
 Public school districts that have a state-approved technology plan may apply on behalf of their eligible schools.
-County offices of education, direct-funded charter schools, and State Special Schools do not have to meet the state-approved technology plan requirement and can apply on their own behalf.
+If technology plans have expired, districts and Direct Funded Charters are strongly encouraged to update their technology plans.
+The online Technology Plan Builder is a useful tool to develop and update their technology plan.
+County offices of education, direct-funded charter schools, and State Special Schools do not have to meet the state-approved technology plan requirement for the first cy pres only and can apply on their own behalf.
 "Eligible Schools," as defined in the Settlement Agreement, means all public kindergarten through twelfth grade schools at which at least 40 percent of the attending students are eligible to receive free or reduced price meals through the National School Lunch Program (NSLP).
 "Eligible Schools" also include all public high schools in California that serve students from public elementary, middle, and junior high schools at which at least 40 percent of the attending students are eligible to receive free or reduced-price meals through the NSLP.

 As per VI.
 Cy Pres, Sections F, I, J, and K of the settlement agreement, the California Department of Education (CDE) will be responsible for issuing the RFA, certifying voucher recipients based on criteria contained within the RFA, monitoring the program through end-of-program certification and site visitations, developing the process for determining how providers become "approved providers" for the Professional Development and IT Support Services, and posting the approved Professional Development and IT Support Services providers on the CDE Web site.